Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Acknolwedgments

 We place the center of the goal in between $\ol{\Obs}_1$ and $\ol{\Obs}_2$ at The goal set $\ol{\Xgoal}$ is then defined as a 3D cuboid H-Polytope centered at $\planv_\goal$ with its length in $[p_x, p_y, \theta]$ as $[3.7, 1.6, \pi/3]$.

 Using the drift parking test environment, we collect 10,000 expert trajectories generated by feeding samples of $\paramv \in \K = [9, 11]\times[0.6109, 0.7854]$ into the drift parking controller described above.
 The initial condition of all trajectories $\trackv_0$ is all zeros except for the velocity state $\vel_0 = 0.01$, as the tracking model experiences numerical instability at low velocities and sideslip angles.
-The entire simulation process lasts for 2 hours.
-With the expert trajectories ready, we create the time-variant affine planning model using the formulation above.
+The entire simulation process lasted for 2 \unit{h}.
+With the expert trajectories ready, we created the time-variant affine planning model using the formulation above.